Config

 Array

-You may define a headers function as an array if multiple condition is need.
+You may define a headers function as an array if multiple conditions are needed.

 treaty<App>('localhost:3000', {